Welcome to the Tree Society of Zimbabwe website which will be continuously developed with new pages being added every so often.

 Our aim is to make this an interesting and informative website.
 You will be kept abreast of additions as they go live.

 The Albizias of Harare added on 11th January 2021.

 All the newsletters of the the TREE SOCIETY OF ZIMBABWE covering the period 1980 till present have now been uploaded to the Newsletters page.
 However, before the name change from TREE SOCIETY OF RHODESIA there has been some form of newsletter to members.
 At first these took the form of an informal note to members on an irregular basis, but as the Society became more organized a monthly newsletter was sent out.
 However, these Newsletters took a very different form from TREE LIFE which was initiated in 1980 in its present format.
-The Newsletters from 1950 to 1979 will be uploaded in a different format, and will appear as extracts from the monthly newsletter and all the letters for one year will come under that year, e.g. 1976.
+The Newsletters from 1950 to 1979 have been uploaded in a different format, and appear as extracts from the monthly newsletter and all the letters for one year and come under that year, e.g. 1976.

 If you need assistance with identifying trees that are found in Zimbabwe, we recommend that you post images to the Tree Society Facebook group where members will try and help you to name your plants.